 Find the Right Cable Solutions for Your Needs

 Choosing the right security camera cables and connections plays a significant role in ensuring the correct installation of your 4K security system.
-4K IP cameras will need ethernet cables for installation.
+4K security cameras4K IP cameras will need ethernet cables for installation.
 The good thing is, there are pre-made ethernet cables at various lengths for sale online.
 Some of the recommended cables include the solid copper 6type CAT5e cables which are UL-rated for long-distance signal transmission and economy CCA-type CAT5e cables.

 Ready to install your 4K security cameras or complete system?
 Have questions about the right type of cables for your IP surveillance system?